RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-configure-capability-within-your-Teams-app-created-by-Visual-Studio-Teams-Toolkit.md

             echo "::set-output TAB_DOMAIN=localhost:44302"
             echo "::set-output TAB_ENDPOINT=https://localhost:44302"
     ```
-    `TAB_DOMAIN` and `TAB_ENDPOINT` should be the URL when your source code starts up.
+    `TAB_DOMAIN` and `TAB_ENDPOINT` should be the application URL when your source code starts up.
 Maybe they are defined in `launchSettings.json` of your source code.

 1. Follow [Prepare for local debugging](#Prepare-for-local-debugging) then start local debugging.
 You will see a Teams website in a new browser opens and ask you to install your app.